Edgewood University: Academics

 Edgewood University offers more than 40 majors and 40 minors, as well as 25 graduate programs.
 Many of the graduate programs are housed on the Deming Way campus, nine miles west of the main campus.
 The college also offers international study and internship programs.
 More than 75% of classes have fewer than 20 students and the average class is 15 students.
-Edgewood has a student-to-teacher ratio of 12:1 and a student retention rate of 33%.
+Edgewood has a student-to-teacher ratio of 12:1.
+It's 4-year graduation rate in 2024 was about 47% while the 6-year graduation rate was 66.4%.
 Edgewood's Career Services Department offers professional help in resume writing, mock interviewing, job assistance, and one-on-one student counseling.

 The college's agreement with the University of Wisconsin system allows Edgewood students to take classes Edgewood does not offer.
 Edgewood allows the credits and grades to appear on student transcripts.
 To participate, students must pay tuition to Edgewood and maintain solid academic standing.

 Edgewood belongs to over 30 associations and is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 Its business program is accredited by the Association of Collegiate Business Schools and Programs, its nursing program by the Commission on Collegiate Nursing Education (CCNE) and the Wisconsin State Board of Nursing, and its teaching and administration programs by the National Council for Accreditation of Teacher Education.

 Edgewood offers the Collaborative program option for students who want to take classes that apply to their major through the University of Wisconsin–Madison.
 Students in this program can take one class per semester and not more than five credits per year from the university.